metabrainz/bookbrainz-user-guide/docs/style/entities/edition.md

 ### Status

 ### Page Count
-Use the page number printed on the last page of the book.
+Always use the page number printed on the last page of the book.

-This might not be the same as the physical number of pages, which might include unnumbered pages at the beginning or end of the book.
+This might not be the same as the physical number of pages, which might include unnumbered pages at the beginning or end.
+What about if there are several pages with text or images after, or even no page number at all?
+The rationale for *only* using the last printed number in the book: this is unambiguously verifiable, whereas counting pages, (*especially* in digital copies) can depend on opinion/judgement; do we count a last page with credits?
+What if there are blank pages and *then* some text?
+What if the specific last page was ripped out?
+Using the last printed number solves this ambiguity, later we may have another field for "literal number of pages"

 ### Physical attributes